 Transaction processing considerations for crowdfunding platforms

-WT Team
+By WT Team | 29/03/2021

 When setting up your platform, choosing the right solution for your transaction facilitation is probably the most important setup decision.
 Clients ask, what is the best way to facilitate transactions between the parties?
 This simple question is not straightforward to answer.